-With nearly 2 billion YouTube users worldwide, YouTube’s status as a publishing giant and one of the world’s largest social media networks attracts significant attention from brands eager to engage with millions of YouTube users.
+With over 2 billion YouTube users worldwide, YouTube’s status as a publishing giant and one of the world’s largest social media networks attracts significant attention from brands eager to engage with millions of YouTube users.
 Though there is more than one way to advertise a brand’s product or service on YouTube, brands typically leverage sponsored content and product placement YouTube marketing campaigns with top YouTubers and high-reach YouTube channels.

 A study by Defy Media showed that 87% of respondents between the ages of 13 and 24 think it acceptable to include product placements in videos (vs. 53% who think for pre-roll ads are acceptable); the same study found that 60% of YouTube users would try a product or brand recommended by a YouTube influencer.